Punch Time Cards: What’s the Best Employee Time Tracking Solution to Replace an Old-Fashioned Punch Card System?

 PIN or Key Code Time Clocks

-With a PIN or key code, the employee enters a code on a keypad.
+With a PIN or key code time clock attendance system, the employee enters a code on a keypad.
 It works like a debit card PIN to register identity.

 Many small employers use key code systems for shift clocking.